Marlborough Park, Calgary: Demographics

-Residents in this community had a median household income of $52,535 in 2000, and there were 17.4% low income residents living in the neighbourhood.
-As of 2000, 27.6% of the residents were immigrants.
-A proportion of 4% of the buildings were condominiums or apartments, and 16.8% of the housing was used for renting.
+Residents in this community had a median household income of $81,000 in 2021, and there were 10% low income residents living in Marlborough Park.
+As of 2021, 38% of the residents were immigrants.
+A proportion of 4% of the buildings were condominiums or apartments, and 25% of the housing was used for renting.

+Crime

 Education

 The community is served by Cappy Smart Elementary School, Roland Michener Elementary, Dr. Gladys McKelvie Egbert Community public schools and by St. Martha Elementary & Junior High (Catholic).